libpronet/libpronet/README.md

    2)Open the workspace file "build/windows-vs6/pro.dsw"

-3. VS2010 on Windows
+3. VS2010/VS2013 on Windows

-   The solution file is "build/windows-vs2010/pro.sln"
+   The solution file for VS2010 is "build/windows-vs2010/pro.sln"

+   The solution file for VS2013 is "build/windows-vs2013/pro.sln"

 4. Qt Creator on Windows